peter-sharp/javascript-introduction/README.md

 **see what other math operations you can do**

 ####Strings
-Javascript and other computer programing languages store text as a sequence of characters called a string.
+Javascript and other computer programming languages store text as a sequence of characters called a string.
 Each position in a string has a number index *starting from zero*, **important to remember**.

 So in 'Hello, world!', 'H' would be at zero.
 In fact, let's test that using the Javascript string function `indexOf` :